 In 2017, she graduated with an MFA in Cinematography from the Master's course KINO-EYES that offered her the chance to experience a very diverse range of film industries in Europe and collaborate with filmmakers from all over the world.

-Now, she works between Edinburgh and Berlin as a freelance cinematographer.
-She continues to develop her photography and to work on projects as an AC.
+Now, she works between Europe, Colombia and India as a freelance cinematographer.
+She continues to develop her photography, directing and to work on projects as an AC.

 Always packed, she is prepared to go where the projects take her.